Campus life and the college community

 Need a job?

-Talk to our Student Employment and Professional Development Services team.
+Talk to our Student Employment and Professional Development team.

 Q: Can the college help me find a great job?

 A: Yes.
-Start by talking to our team in the Student Career and Professional Development Services department.
+Start by talking to our team in the Student Employment and Professional Development department.
 From job postings to resume critiques to facilitating on-campus interviews and presentations, we connect our skilled students and graduates with employers.

 We serve all Lethbridge College students and grads who can continue to access our services even after convocation.
 We know it’s not always easy to find that perfect career opportunity, but we’re here to help.
 We offer free consultations with an employment expert so you can: